Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Mio cut her off, "We've already made our minds up.
 That's why we're here."

-Ethel still tried to convince, "You might end up having to cross swords with people from your own country.{{footnote: Do they have the idea of 'country'?}}" Noah looked at Mio.
-She held her hands together, palm wrapped against fist as she considered the possibility.
+Ethel tried to dissuade her, "You might end up having to cross swords with people from your own country.{{footnote: Do they have the idea of 'country'?}}" Noah looked at Mio.
+She got into her appreciation stance, didn't know how to choose for the moment.

-She looked at Noah as he helped her redirect the question, turning back to Ethel: "Talking about avoiding casualties...
+Noah helped her redirect the question back at Ethel, attracting her attention, "Talking about avoiding casualties...
 You know that includes you too, Ethel, don't you?"
-Mio nodded in agreement.
+Mio looked back at Ethel, nodded in agreement.

 "Hm..."
-Ethel sternly looked at him, didn't reply.
-Noah frowned back, weren't willing to let go.
+Ethel lowered her eyebrow, sternly looking at him.
+Noah frowned back, weren't willing to give in either.

-Ethel compromised, "...
+Ethel finally compromised, "...
 I yield.
 I can't very well refuse you now."

 Lanz affirmed, "Don't worry, Ethel.
 We're not who we used to be."
-Referring to their kids stage.
+He's referring to their kids stage long ago when Ethel saved them.

 Eunie: "Yeah, we won't drag you down."